-With medical marijuana now legalized in 33 states and Washington, DC, it is obvious that there is strong interest in its therapeutic properties.
-Researchers are testing marijuana, which is also called cannabis, as a treatment for many illnesses and diseases, including neurological conditions, with Parkinson's disease (PD) high on the list.
-But despite several clinical studies, it has not been demonstrated that cannabis can directly benefit people with PD.
+With medical marijuana now legalized in 38 states and the District of Columbia, there is strong interest in its therapeutic properties.
+Researchers are testing marijuana, which is also called cannabis, as a treatment for many illnesses and diseases, including Parkinson's disease (PD).
+However, despite this interest, there isn’t conclusive scientific evidence that marijuana is beneficial in PD.

 Risks and Benefits for People with PD

 There are risks and benefits associated with the use of cannabis for people with PD.
-Benefits include a possible improvement in anxiety, pain management, sleep dysfunction, weight loss and nausea.
-Potential adverse effects include: impaired cognition (impairment in executive function), dizziness, blurred vision, mood and behavioral changes, loss of balance and hallucinations.
-Chronic use of marijuana can increase risk of mood disorders and lung cancer.
+Benefits include a possible improvement in anxiety, pain, sleep dysfunction, weight loss and nausea.
+Potential adverse effects include impaired cognition (specifically in executive function, or planning and judgement), dizziness, blurred vision, mood and behavioral changes, loss of balance and hallucinations.
+Chronic use of marijuana can increase the risk of mood disorders, particularly among young users, and lung cancer.

 Multiple states, counties or cities have decriminalized certain marijuana-related offenses.
 In these areas, the possession of marijuana can be met with a citation — forgoing an arrest or criminal record — or no penalty at all.

 For state-by-state guidance on marijuana legalization, medical laws and discrimination visit Norml.org/laws.

 Parkinson’s Foundation Centers of Excellence and Medicinal Marijuana

 The Parkinson’s Foundation, in partnership with Northwestern University researchers, studied attitudes about cannabis at 40 Centers of Excellence — members of our Global Care Network.
 To the best of our knowledge, this is the first study to provide data on the practices, beliefs and attitudes of expert PD physicians concerning cannabis use.